wickberg/ray/doc/source/cluster/faq.rst

   issue is a `known OpenBLAS limitation`_.
 You can mitigate it by limiting OpenBLAS to one thread per process as explained in the link.

 * Resource allocation isn't as expected: usually the configuration has too many CPUs allocated per node.
-The best practice is to verify the SLURM configuration without starting Ray to verify that the allocations are as expected.
+The best practice is to verify the Slurm configuration without starting Ray to verify that the allocations are as expected.
 For more detailed information see :ref:`ray-slurm-deploy`.